Summary of Techniques for Alcohol Preservation

 - NOTE: larger insects put directly into alcohol will turn black and not preserve as well.

 DON’T FORGET THE LABEL:

-- include either a temporary, or permanent label in all vials, following these instructions.
+- include a label in all vials, following these instructions.

 Soft-Bodied Adults Typically Preserved in Alcohol